Summary

 Head and Brain Injuries

 Head and brain injuries caused by car accidents can impact cognitive abilities, emotional well-being, and overall quality of life.
-The following is a look at three significant types of head and brain injuries that can result from car accidents.
+The following is a look at three significant types of brain injuries and head injuries that can result from car accidents.

 Traumatic Brain Injury (TBI)